dogwithglasseson/dogio/readme.md

-aimeio-pcsc
+dogio
 ---

-PC/SC-based Aime card reader for `segatools`. `aimeio-pcsc` allows you to use PC/SC compliant smart card readers as your Aime card reader in `segatools`. `aimeio-pcsc` only properly supports the old Mifare Classic 1K-based Aime cards.

-If you scan a newer AIC-based Aime, its FeliCa IDm will be provided to the game.
-The game will not see the correct "access code," but the IDm should be unique to each card so that particular card can still track your plays.

-Tested on SONY's PaSoRi RC-S300.
-Other readers should, in theory, also work.
+Hello gamers this is my fork of the [aimeio-pcsc project](https://github.com/Nat-Lab/aimeio-pcsc).
+It exists because I wanted wider card support that ignored the nuances of authenticating NFC cards.

+Instead of authenticating and getting real card data we just grab the card's UID and add some extra garbage to use as an access code.
+In theory this will now allow you to scan banapass (mifare 1k with some extra stank), generic mifare 1k classic, NTAG216, and some mifare ultralight cards.
+More cards could be added!?
+Amazing.

 ### Usage

-To test if your card reader is supported, run `aimereader.exe` and try read your Aime card.
+To test if your card reader is supported, run `aimereader.exe` and try read your card.
 To use it with a game, copy `aimeio.dll` to your `segatools` folder and add the following to your `segatools.ini`:

 ```ini